What Personal Values and Experiences Shaped My Vision for the Academy

 I created Kimmy D’s Christian Academy to be the place I needed when I was young.
 A place where children are taught to speak up, not shrink back.
 Where they’re encouraged to ask questions, even hard ones.
 Where they’re shown that their voice has value, and their story matters.
 I want every child to know that they don’t have to hide who they are to be accepted.
 That God didn’t make a mistake when He made them.
 That being different isn’t something to fear—it’s something to embrace.

-I lead Kimmy D’s Christian Academy not because it’s easy—but because it’s necessary.
+I lead Kimmy D’s Christian Academy not because it’s easy, but because it’s necessary.
 I was once told I had a learning disability.
-School was hard for me.
-Understanding came slowly, and confidence even slower.
-Public speaking still isn’t easy for me.
-Even now, standing in front of a room can feel overwhelming.
-But I do it anyway—because my children deserve a leader who shows up, even when it’s uncomfortable.
-They deserve someone who will fight for them, teach them, and model what it means to press through fear with faith.
+School was hard, confidence came slowly, and public speaking still isn’t comfortable.
+But I show up anyway—because my students deserve a leader who pushes past fear with faith and models resilience.

-I bring a unique blend of lived experience, spiritual conviction, and relentless determination.
-I know what it feels like to struggle, to be misunderstood, to feel like your voice doesn’t matter.
-And that’s exactly why I’ve made it my mission to ensure every child in our academy knows they are capable, intelligent, and deeply loved.
+I bring lived experience, spiritual conviction, and determination to this work.
+I know what it feels like to struggle or feel unheard, and that’s why I’m committed to ensuring every child at KDCA knows they are capable, intelligent, and deeply loved.

-I’m meticulous when it comes to governance and stewardship.
-I draft every policy, every financial report, and every foundational document with care—because I believe that excellence honors God.
-I don’t just run an academy; I build a legacy.
-One rooted in transparency, advocacy, and Christ-centered education.
+I lead with excellence and stewardship, drafting every policy, report, and foundational document with care because excellence honors God.
+I’m not just running an academy—I’m building a legacy rooted in transparency, advocacy, and Christ‑centered education.

-I also bring creativity and compassion to our classrooms.
-I design curriculum that blends biblical truth with hands-on learning, helping children grow in wisdom, character, and confidence.
-I create spaces where they can ask questions, speak up, and discover who God created them to be.
+I bring creativity and compassion into the classroom, designing curriculum that blends biblical truth with hands‑on learning.
+I create spaces where students can ask questions, speak boldly, and discover who God created them to be.

-I may not have started with all the tools—but I’ve built them.
-And now I use them to equip the next generation.
-I lead with heart, humility, and a fierce commitment to doing what’s right, even when it’s hard.
-Because this isn’t just my job—it’s my calling.
+I may not have started with every tool, but I built them—and now I use them to equip the next generation.
+I lead with heart, humility, and a fierce commitment to doing what’s right.
+This isn’t just my job.
+It’s my calling.

-My deepest hope is that every student who walks through the doors of Kimmy D’s Christian Academy leaves with more than just academic knowledge—they leave with a close, personal relationship with the Lord.
-I want them to know God not just as a distant figure, but as a loving Father, a faithful friend, and the source of their identity and strength.
-I want them to experience His presence in real ways, to hear His voice, and to trust His heart.
+My deepest hope is that every student who walks through the doors of Kimmy D’s Christian Academy leaves with more than academic knowledge—they leave with a personal, growing relationship with the Lord.
+I want them to know God as a loving Father, a faithful friend, and the source of their identity and strength.
+I want them to experience His presence, hear His voice, and trust His heart.

-Beyond the books and lessons, I want our children to gain confidence in who they are in Christ.
-I want them to learn how to pray boldly, worship freely, and speak truth with love.
-I want them to know that their voice matters, that their story matters, and that their life was designed with divine purpose.
-I want them to be healed from the things they’ve carried silently, and to walk in freedom—spiritually, emotionally, and relationally.
+Beyond books and lessons, I want our children to gain confidence in who they are in Christ.
+I want them to pray boldly, worship freely, and speak truth with love.
+I want them to know their voice matters, their story matters, and their life carries divine purpose.
+I want them to be healed from silent burdens and to walk in spiritual, emotional, and relational freedom.

-If our students leave here knowing who they are in Christ, walking closely with Him, and sharing that truth with others, then we’ve done far more than educate—we’ve discipled.
-And that’s the heartbeat of this academy.
+But it doesn’t end with them.
+My prayer is that what they receive here will overflow into their homes, friendships, and communities.
+That they will be the ones who speak life, show compassion, and lead with Kingdom character.
+If our students leave here knowing who they are in Christ, walking closely with Him, and sharing His love with others, then we have done more than educate—we have discipled.
+And that is the heartbeat of this academy.